-Biomaterials Science: Processing, Properties and Applications IV: Ceramic Transactions, ss.31-43, 2014 (Düzenli olarak gerçekleştirilen hakemli kongrenin bildiri kitabı)
+Biomaterials Science: Processing, Properties and Applications IV: Ceramic Transactions, sa.4, ss.31-43, 2014 (Düzenli olarak gerçekleştirilen hakemli kongrenin bildiri kitabı)

 Calcium phosphates (CaP) are frequently used in medical applications due to their high